Joshua McGuffie

-I am a doctoral candidate in the History Department at UCLA.
-I received my MA from the School of History, Philosophy and Religion at Oregon State University in the history of science.
-My research focuses on 20th century atomic history and environmental history.
-For my MA, I worked especially on biology, health physics, and ecology at the Hanford Nuclear Site in Washington State.
-My other research interests are history of science in the 20th century, nature and the American West, and the history of science and religion.
-I am also the assistant to the Rector at the Episcopal Church of the Ascension in Sierra Madre, CA.
+I am a historian of science and the environment.
+I teach in the History Department at Moorpark College in Ventura County.
+My doctorate from UCLA is in history and my MA from Oregon State University is in the history of science.
+My dissertation focuses on the doctors and biologists who worked for the Manhattan Project.
+For my MA, I studied biologists and ecologists who worked at the Hanford Nuclear Site in Washington State during the 1960s and ’70s.
+My other research interests are history of science in the 20th century, science and nature in the American West, and the history of science and religion.

 Here is a brief CV: